tacoscatt/tacoscatt/README.md

 - 👋 Hi, I’m Tacos.
-- 👀 I’m interested in nhiều thứ
+- 👀 I’m interested in many things
 - 🌱 I’m currently learning THCS YB
-- 💞️ I’m looking to collaborate on mọi thứ
+- 💞️ I’m looking to collaborate on everything
 - 📫 How to reach me fb : Hoanq Nga
 - 😄 Pronouns: ...
-- ⚡ Fun fact: tôi rất huog nội đó :))
+- ⚡ Fun fact:I know how to draw and am a bit introverted

 <!---
 tacoscatt/tacoscatt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.